CIS-3500/ideation/round4/team-07.md

 ### Milestones and Timeline

-_[You have about four weeks to work on this project.
-During the project management, you will use an Agile methodology to manage your tasks.
-For now, provide your best estimate of the work done each week, from Week 1 to Week 4.]_

-_[- Week 1: user interface design draft, research on other similar converters
+- Week 1: user interface design draft, research on other similar converters
 - Week 2: Web scrapping for a couple of websites
 - Week 3: API integration for exchange
-- Week 4: combination and testing ]_
+- Week 4: combination and testing